LagPixelLOL/GamemodeSwitcherLP/README.md

 Now you can finally control your player's ability to change gamemodes without /op! \
 Also have some QoL features!

-*Currently you can't change other player's gamemode with these commands, but i will add it if there are actually some downloads.
+*Currently you can't change other player's gamemode with these commands, but I will add it if there are actually some downloads.
 ## Features:
 ### Added:
 added commands /gm s/c/sp/a /gms /gmc /gmsp /gm - change gamemodes. \